Aspect templates

 This section illustrates a series of examples on how an aspect template’s HTTP endpoint will either:

-In this example, the digital twin against which the virtual aspects are resolved has the following properties:
+In this example, the Twin against which the virtual aspects are resolved has the following properties:

 Property